Earned Value Management

 EVMS: An earned value management system (EVMS) is that collection of procedures and tools which allows the investment manager or project manager to monitor and control work cost, schedule, and scope elements for optimum project completion.
 Desired EVMS capabilities are defined by the guidelines of American National Standards Institute/Electronic Industries Alliance (ANSI/EIA) Standard 748, Earned Value Management Systems.
 ANSI/EIA Standard 748 is available directly from the ANSI (see "Related Links" at the bottom of this page).

-IMS: An integrated master schedule (IMS) consolidates all components of an investment into a single data set.
-Usually the most straightforward way to do this is with a project scheduling tool.
-The CMS standard project scheduling tool is Microsoft Project.
+IMS: An integrated master schedule (IMS) consolidates all components of an IPMR into a single data set.
+Usually the most straightforward way to publish IMS is with an EVM tool.
+The CMS standard project scheduling tool to viewing the IMS is Microsoft Project.

 IBR: An integrated baseline review (IBR) is a discussion between the respective government and contractor teams intended to confirm that the project is properly planned and ready for execution.
 IBRs are intended to provide a mutual understanding of risks inherent in contractors' performance plans and underlying management control systems.
 The IBR is conducted to obtain government and contractor agreement that the scope, schedule, and cost that have been proposed for the project are adequately documented and are in accord with one another, and that the project management strategy is appropriate for moving the project forward.
 The IBR process establishes mutual understanding and acceptance of the performance measurement baseline and mitigates program risk.